Last Updated: October 1, 2024

 Meta Quests are now easily the most powerful and accessible wireless VR headsets in the industry.

 According to MIXED Reality news, there have been approximately 20 million Quest VR headsets sold worldwide.
+That’s more than any other VR headset in history.

-How Immerse leverages the power of the Quest 2 and 3
+How IMMERSE leverages the power of the Quest 2 and 3

 For decades, language education has been limited to the four white walls of a classroom or the flashcards on a mobile app.